smoeding/puppet-bind/REFERENCE.md

 ##### <a name="-bind--max_cache_size"></a>`max_cache_size`

-Data type: `Integer`
+Data type: `Optional[Bind::Cachesize]`

-The maximum number of bytes to use for the server's cache.
+The maximum size to use for the server's cache.
+This can be one of the strings `default` or `unlimited` or an integer or percentage value.
 If views are used then the size applies to every view separately.
 If this value is zero then no limit is configured.

-Default value: `0`
+Default value: `undef`

 ##### <a name="-bind--min_cache_ttl"></a>`min_cache_ttl`